Links (external links open in a new window)

 1970s Florentine Droplet Chandelier

-Materials: Chromed metal, crystal glass.
+Materials: Chromed metal rods, tubes & globe.
+5 crystal clear glass globe lampshades.
 Some metal parts.
-Bakelite sockets.
+Bakelite E14 sockets.

 Width: ∅ 65 cm / 25.59”

 Electricity: 5 bulbs E14, 5 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Targetti Sankey S.p.A., Via Pratese, 164, 50145 Firenze, Italy.